phi-li-a/philia-language-learning-journey/content/05 - Source Material/Minna No Nihongo.md

 ---
 ### 4. Particle
-A particle is used to show the grammatical relation between words, to show the speaker's intention or to connect sentences.
+A particle is used to show the [[grammatical]] relation between words, to show the speaker's intention or to connect sentences.

 >[!info]- Terjemahan
 >**Partikel**
 >Pada belakang kata atau kalimat dipakai partikel.
-Partikel menunjukkan hubungan antara kata dan kata, atau berfungsi untuk membubuhkan berbagai arti.
+Partikel menunjukkan hubungan antara kata dan kata, atau berfungsi untuk [[membubuhkan]] berbagai arti.

 ---
 ### 5. Omission
 Words or phrases are often [[omitted]] if they are understood from the context.
-Even the [[Subject (Grammar)]] and [[Object (Grammar)]] of a sentence are often omitted.
+Even the [[Subject]] and [[Object]] of a sentence are often omitted.

 >[!info]- Terjemahan
 >**Penghilangan**
->Subjek atau objek kadang-kadang dihilangkan jika konteks kalimat dapat dipahami.
+>[[Subjek]] atau [[objek]] kadang-kadang dihilangkan jika konteks kalimat dapat dipahami.

 ---
 ## II.
 Japanese Script